joewiththeflow/testcapstone/README.md

 ```
 pytest test_app.py
 ```

 ### Getting Started
 - At present this app can be run locally.
 The app is hosted at the default: `http://127.0.0.1:8080/`
 - Authentication: This version of the application does require authentication.
-A Postman collection has been included for each of the available roles and these include a temporarily valid JWT for each role.
+A Postman collection has been included for each of the available roles and these include a temporarily valid JWT for each role"
+  - Casting Assistant
+  - Casting Director
+  - Executive Producer
-- Hosted: There is a version of this app currently hosted on Heroku at -
+- Hosted: There is a version of this app currently hosted on Heroku at - `https://udacity-capstone-1537268.herokuapp.com/`

+### Postman Test Suite
+- Two postman collections have been included as part of this project

+- udacity-capstone-final: this will run the Role based access tests against the local deployment of the capstone project.

+- udacity-capstone-heroku: this will run the Role based access tests against the Heroku hosted deployment of the app.

+- Both collections have the necessary JWT tokens included for the particular roles.

 ### Error Handling
 Errors are returned as JSON objects in the following format: